 I’ve worked for VMware since 2011 in several capacities but am currently a Staff Escalation Engineer supporting NSX in the Global Support Services organization.
 In this role, I work with some of VMware’s largest NSX customers and provide backline support on a variety of complex operational and design issues.

-In a past life, I used to write in-depth product reviews for a couple of PC hardware sites and was always interested in technical writing.
-A few years ago, I did a rotation on VMware’s Knowledge Management team where I wrote and maintained KB articles for VMware.
+Many years ago, I wrote in-depth product reviews for a couple of PC hardware sites.
+I was always very passionate about technology and enjoyed technical writing.
+More recently, I did a rotation on VMware’s Knowledge Management team where I wrote and maintained KB articles for VMware.
 I also had the opportunity to write a few articles for the VMware Support Insider blog, which rekindled my interest in writing again.
-I’ve started this blog in the hopes that I can share my knowledge and as an outlet to discuss things that interest me.
+I’ve started this blog in the hopes that I can share my knowledge and as an outlet to discuss the things that interest me.

 - VMware Certified Implementation Expert Network Virtualization (VCIX-NV)